 As a runner, it’s important to switch up your training methods.
-Whether it’s speed work, endurance work, hill running, and interval running they all have benefits that will play an important role in your training.
+Whether it’s speed work, endurance work, hill running, or interval running, they all have benefits that will play an important role in your training.
 This interval run is one you will want to do if you are looking to work on increasing your distance running.
 Distance running, also known as endurance running, will have you lacing up your shoes, turning on your treadmill and will have you logging miles before you know it.

 Within this 30-minute run, trainer Tish Watson will lead you through 3 separate blocks of different time intervals.
 While there is the option to walk the recoveries, the challenge during this workout is to jog the recoveries.